 Independent Curators International (ICI) produces exhibitions, events, publications, research and training opportunities for curators and diverse audiences around the world.
 Established in 1975 and headquartered in New York, ICI is a hub that connects emerging and established curators, artists, and art spaces, forging international networks and generating new forms of collaborations.
 ICI provides access to the people and practices that are key to current developments in the field, inspiring fresh ways of seeing and contextualizing contemporary art.

 Moses Serubiri is a writer, researcher, and curator.
 His essays are published in Chimurenga (South Africa), Kulturaustausch (Germany), and C& – Contemporary And (Germany).
 His research and curatorial projects include ‘Life mu City’ (2014) on urban language held at the Goethe Zentrum Kampala; the biennial contemporary art festival, KLA ART – UNMAPPED (2014) on urban mapping and social classification in Uganda.
 As research intern for C& – Contemporary And, he wrote short essays on African cultural producers on the international art scene.
-Serubiri is an alumni of the Asiko International Art School, and was awarded the 2015 Stadtschreiber residency at the Bayreuth Academy of Advanced African Studies.
+Serubiri is currently on the curatorial team for the 10th Berlin Biennale, curated by Gabi Ngcobo.
+He is an alumni of the Asiko International Art School, and was awarded the 2015 Stadtschreiber residency at the Bayreuth Academy of Advanced African Studies.

 A Visual History of African Women’s Liberation Struggles is a long-term curatorial research project conceived by Moses Serubiri.read more »